 At each of our farm animal surgeries we have laboratories where we can carry out tests on farm animal materials for diagnosis and monitoring.

 Microscopy is used for looking at slides made from blood, semen, faeces, urine etc to perform bacteriology, semen examination and parasitology.
-Worm egg counting is a valuable tool to assess whether worming or anticoccidial treatment is required, and to test wormer efficacy.
-Rapid same-day diagnosis is useful to speed up treatment.
+Egg counting is a valuable tool to assess whether worming, flukicide or anticoccidial treatment is required, and to test treatment efficacy.

 Our biochemistry and haematology analyser machines are used to test for calcium, magnesium and phosphorus levels in blood, along with serum enzymes to test organ function – liver, kidney, pancreas, muscles and guts.
 Anaemia or blood disorders can also be assessed.